Aseka Wijewardena: Personal life

 Aseka Wijewardena was born on 21 November 1992 into a family of traditional Sinhalese dancers.
 Her parents are Channa Udayaprem Wijewardena and Upuli née Algama, and her maternal grandfather was S. Panibharatha, a pioneer of Sinhala classical dance.
 She studied at Ladies' College, Colombo and completed her advanced level examination in dance.

 Career

 Wijewardena started learning traditional Sri Lankan dancing at eight years of age, and also acting on stage.
 She studied Western classical ballet under Deanna Jayasuriya – a Grande dame of ballet in Sri Lanka.
 Wijewardena is also a choreographer and has choreographed numerous dance routines.
 She focuses on beauty and femininity in her postures, expressions and movements.
 She loves the Indian dances, especially the Odyssey as they are feminine and fluid.
 She also likes the Thai dances and admires their costumes.

 Aseka has performed at venues including the Sydney Opera House, Kennedy Centre in Washington and the Miller Theatre in Houston.
-Wijewardena fully believes that you should move with the times.
-So she encourages Fusion Dance in a seamless blend of the Orient and the Occident and of the old and the new.
+Wijewardena stated that she believes that people should move with the times.
+She encourages Fusion Dance in a blend of the Orient and the Occident, and of the old and the new.